-The Executive Office for Administration and Finance annually updates its five-year capital investment plan on a rolling basis.
+The Executive Office for Administration and Finance annually updates its five-year capital investment plan, including its debt affordability analysis.
 The five-year plan coordinates capital expenditures by state agencies and authorities that are funded primarily by Commonwealth debt and federal reimbursements.
-The capital investment plan for fiscal 2016 through fiscal 2020 provides resources for various Commonwealth facilities and programs.
+Beginning in fiscal 2009 and concluding in fiscal 2013, capital funds were also provided pursuant to the American Recovery and Reinvestment Act of 2009.

-The Executive Office for Administration and Finance also sets an annual administrative limit on the amount of bond-funded capital expenditures.
+The Executive Office for Administration and Finance sets an annual administrative limit on the amount of bond-funded capital expenditures.
 The purpose of the administrative limit, known as the "bond cap," is to keep Commonwealth debt within affordable levels.
-On June 19, 2015, the Governor announced a five-year capital investment plan for fiscal 2016 through fiscal 2020 and an administrative bond cap of \$2.125 billion for fiscal 2016.